ajre/bulkFileRenameTool/README.md

 ![](images/cap.PNG)

-* To select only certain number of files select rename selected files option and use mouse to click on the files holding ctrl to choose files from the scrollable filelist.
+* The files choosen from the scrollable filelist would only be renamed if the checkbox - perform rename on selected files is marked,  else defaults to all files in the directory.

 ### Todos